Breakwater Chicago

-Breakwater Chicago was a proposed vessel being designed as a part island, part yacht resort, situated on Lake Michigan in the United States, floating about 1.1 miles off Chicago's shore line.
+Breakwater Chicago was announced in 2014 as a proposal for a floating entertainment venue on Lake Michigan, about 1.1 mi off Chicago's shoreline.

 The proposed Breakwater Chicago vessel was to be about the size of an American football field, approximately 300 by 100 ft, and was planned to include sun-decks, restaurants, a large swimming pool, and shops.